mjpritchard/test-decap-help/content/docs/batch-computing/how-to-submit-an-mpi-parallel-job.md

 ---
 aliases: /article/4896-how-to-submit-an-mpi-parallel-job-to-slurm
-date: 2022-11-16 08:46:58
 description: How to submit an MPI parallel job
 slug: how-to-submit-an-mpi-parallel-job
 title: How to submit an MPI parallel job
 ---

-This article explains the submission of an MPI parallel job to SLURM/ LOTUS.
+This article explains the submission of an MPI parallel job to Slurm/ LOTUS.
-It covers:

-  * What is an MPI parallel job?
-  * MPI implementation and SLURM
-  * Parallel MPI job submission

-# What is an MPI parallel job?
+## What is an MPI parallel job?

 An MPI parallel job runs on more than one core and more than one host using the Message Passing Interface (MPI) library for communication between all